yangl1996/homepage/content/_index.md

 ## About me

-I am a cofounder and the CTO of Mega Labs, a start-up that is building the first Real-Time Blockchain.
+I am a cofounder and the CTO of [Mega Labs](https://megaeth.systems), a start-up that is building MegaETH, the first Real-Time Blockchain.
 I recently finished my PhD in Computer Science at MIT, advised by [Mohammad Alizadeh](https://people.csail.mit.edu/alizadeh/).
 I was part of the [Networks and Mobile Systems Group](http://nms.csail.mit.edu)